intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 To query if free nodes are available run the below command on the login-2 server (headnode).

 ```
-pbsnodes -s v-qsvr-fpga | grep -B 4 fpga
+pbsnodes -s v-qsvr-fpga | grep -B 4 fpga 	   #lists all nodes that host PAC cards
 pbsnodes -l free -s v-qsvr-fpga	    		   #lists all free nodes that host PAC cards

-pbsnodes | grep -B 4 fpga
-pbsnodes -l free	    #lists all free nodes
+pbsnodes | grep -B 4 fpga_runtime 	   		   #lists all OneAPI nodes
 ```

-You will get a listing of free and busy nodes that connect to PAC cards.
+You will get a listing of free and busy nodes that connect to PAC cards, or a listing of free and busy OneAPI nodes.

-If there is a free node, when you execute the command below you will be logged in to a new machine within a minute or so.
+If there is a free node, when you execute the command below you will be logged into a new machine within a minute or so.
 If no machine is available, you will be placed in a queue.

 To login to a specific machine in interactive mode ( -I ), execute the following command:\
 Note, substitute *s00X-nXXX* with appropriate server numbers